Japanese company's lander rockets toward moon with UAE rover

 The company ispace designed its craft to use minimal fuel to save money and leave more room for cargo.
 So it’s taking a slow, low-energy path to the moon, flying 1 million miles (1.6 million kilometers) from Earth before looping back and intersecting with the moon by the end of April.

 By contrast, NASA’s Orion crew capsule with test dummies took five days to reach the moon last month.
-The lunar flyby mission ends Sunday with a Pacific splashdown.
+The lunar flyby mission ended Sunday with a thrilling Pacific splashdown.

 The ispace lander will aim for Atlas crater in the northeastern section of the moon’s near side, more than 50 miles (87 kilometers) across and just over 1 mile (2 kilometers) deep.
 With its four legs extended, the lander is more than 7 feet (2.3 meters) tall.